Help with school costs

 You might also be able to get the payments if you’re struggling financially.
 For example, if you’ve applied for Universal Credit but not had a payment yet or your immigration status means you can’t get help from the government.

 Local councils will pay you automatically if you're already getting free school meals because you have a low income.
 You don’t need to apply.

 If you're not already getting free school meals because you're on a low income, you should apply right away.
 You’ll need to apply if you haven't applied before because your child gets universal free school meals for children in Primary 1, 2, 3, and 4.

-Read more about the family pandemic payment and find your local council to apply.
+Read more about the Scottish Child Payment bridging payments and find your local council to apply.

 All children in Primary 1, 2, 3 and 4 at a local authority school are entitled to free school meals.
 Children who are over 2 years old and are receiving free early learning and childcare are also eligible for free school meals.